inab/openVRE/Install.md

 You can user already build images from [GitHub Container Registry](https://github.com/mapoferri?tab=packages).

 #### Option 2: build images
-Return to the `openVRE-core-dev` folder and check the `docker-compose.yml` file before building the containers.
+Return to the `openVRE` folder and check the `docker-compose.yml` file before building the containers.

 ```
-cd openVRE-core-dev/
+cd openVRE/
 docker compose build
 ```
 Check the new images: